I-rem/snow-crash/level00/Ressources/README.md

 # level00
 I was completely lost when I first started this level.
-I kept running around various directories unable to find a clue.
+I kept running around various directories unable to find a clue. (for level00 at least)
 So I went back to intra.42.fr to take a look at the resources given to us to see if I had missed anything.

 And voila~